West Devon Borough Council ("The Council") takes your privacy seriously.

 - telephoning 01822 813600 or

-- writing to them at the above address
+- writing to them at the address above

 If you are not happy with how we have handled your complaint, you have the right to contact the Information Commissioner's Office to raise your concerns about how we have processed your information or how we have responded to your request to exercise any of your rights in relation to your information: